DATE :

 7. Eco-Luxury and Passive Design

 Eco-luxury utilises a "fabric-first" approach, optimising the home's orientation, insulation, and airtightness before looking at adding active systems like solar panels.
-Material choices often lean toward sustainable options like Cross-Laminated Timber, recycled brick, and low-VOC finishes.

-Bringing Your Brisbane Home to Life
+Bringing Your Brisbane Custom Home to Life

 At Flascon Construction Group, we specialise in the construction of bespoke custom homes across Brisbane and SEQ.
-We understand the local climate, the necessity of structural integrity, and the practicalities of delivering high-end finishes.
+We understand the local climate, the necessity of structural integrity, and the exact practicalities of delivering high-end finishes.

 GET A FREE QUOTE